kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 *(no offense for such definition)* and one can write a program which never terminates.
 Also, Ethereum script can be associated with an account, or in other words, it can be "installed" into blockchain.
 After installation scripts live their own digital life.
-It can be triggered directly by a transaction from "real" user, or by a message from another script.
+Script execution can be triggered directly by a transaction from a "real" user, or by a message from another script.

 These Blockchain-based contracts are called smart contracts, and smart contracts are the main innovation of Ethereum.
 My intuition for smart contracts is that